arakoodev/doc/doc/intro.md

 3. **Code Analysis and Automation**: Assisting developers in analyzing code, generating code snippets, and automating repetitive programming tasks.

-Detailed implementation examples can be found at [Examples](https://www.arakoo.ai/doc/category/Examples).

 ### Compatibility and Dependencies